freebasic/fbfrog/readme.txt

 - should use TYPE_INT32 instead of TYPE_LONG, that's much less confusing (which "long" is it referring to, C's or FB's..)
 - treat size_t etc. as built-in types
-- remove TK_DIVIDER in favour of fully automated output formatting
 - Turn array parameters into pointers (that's the only possible translation)
 - vardecl/param initializers
 - drop redundant typedefs (since FB doesn't have separate struct/type namespaces)